 Dog bite injuries can be severe and leave serious scars that last a lifetime.
-If you were attacked by a dog, call for a free consultation.
+If you were attacked by a dog, call for a legal consultation.
 Let us fight for you!

 What should I do after a serious dog bite or attack?